STORY: The Moment She Met Jesus.

 After minutes of silence followed by several more heavy waves of sobs she quieted again in his arms.
 “What about Mack?
 Who will fill his hole?”
 She said.
 Tears filled her eyes again.
 “Oh, Mack.
 I miss him– but it’s such a sweet missing.
 I know it won’t be long.
 I mean it feels like it won’t be long.”

 He said, “And even the small wait will make the meeting grow sweeter.”
 After a pause he continued.
 “It will seem longer for him but his heart will heal over in time.
 Slowly and steadily, like a tree that has lost its first and biggest branch.
-But I know how it hurts.
+I know how it will hurt him, I have felt it too.
 I’m so sorry for the pain of that place.”

-She moved her head up to his neck again, “It’s okay.
+She took a deep breath and felt his cheek press against her head, “It’s okay.
 I’m so grateful you gave me him to love.
 He made my life happier.”

 He smiled again and she felt it on her head.
 He said, “And heaven got to see that love.
 The really beautiful, hard type, that suffers all pain for another person.
 All of heaven got to see that love he had for you, and you for him.”